-Dear Members of the House State and Local Government Committee, good morning.
+Dear Members of the House Workforce Development Finance and Policy Committee:

-My name is John Phelan, I am an economist at the Center of the American Experiment, a think tank based in Golden Valley, and I am here to speak in opposition to this bill.
+My name is John Phelan and I am an economist at Center of the American Experiment.
+Thank you for the opportunity to provide comments on HF 2.
+I am here to speak in opposition to this bill.